 Bolo rei literally means king’s cake in Portuguese, and the dessert’s definitely worth its salt.
 This cake has its origin in France and was first brought to Portugal in the nineteenth century under Louis XIV’s command.

 Since its debut, bolo rei has been an indispensable staple during Christmas.
 This round, sweet bread with a hole in the center is studded with traditional Portuguese fruits and nuts.
 It’s super-rich and delicate, making each bite a pleasure in your mouth.

 Before serving, the king’s cake is typically dusted with a generous amount of icing sugar.
 The whole process is likely to take 40 minutes in the oven.
 This festive treat is so nice to look at, not to mention it’ll make you feel like sitting on the throne.

 23. Massa Sovada (Portuguese Sweet Bread)

 As the holiday rolls around the corner, it’s time to bake up a big batch of massa sovada!
 Traditionally, this Portuguese sweet bread is often associated with Christmas, Easter, and other times of sharing in the year.

-To recreate this classic, simple ingredients like milk, yeast, sugar, eggs, and flour are combined together.
-It yields a mildly sweet flavor, which can sometimes be infused with lemon or orange zest to create a subtle hint.
+To recreate this classic sweet bread, combine simple ingredients like milk, yeast, sugar, eggs, and flour together.
+It yields a mildly sweet flavor, sometimes infused with lemon or orange zest to create a subtle hint.